lsst-sqre/sqr-066/index.rst

 - Allowing JupyterHub itself to create the pods requires granting extensive Kubernetes permissions to JupyterHub, including full access to create and execute arbitrary code inside pods, full access to secrets, and full access to roles and role bindings.
   Worse, because each user is isolated in their own namespace, JupyterHub has to have those permissions globally for the entire Kubernetes cluster.
-  While JupyterHub itself is a privileged component of the Science Platform, it's a complex, user-facing component and good privilege isolation practices argue against granting it that broad of permissions.
+  While JupyterHub itself is a privileged component of the Science Platform, it's a complex, user-facing component and good privilege isolation practices argue against granting it such a broad set of permissions.
   A compromise of JupyterHub currently means a complete compromise of the Kubernetes cluster and all of its secrets.

 - Creation of the additional Kubernetes resources via hooks is complex and has been error-prone.